-- Visualize current workflow: the Kanban system can be adapted to existing workflows rather than overhauling everything for a new process.
+- Visualize current workflow: the Kanban system can be adapted to existing workflows rather than overhauling everything.

-- Respect current processes and responsibilities: unlike other project management methods, such as Scrum, there’s no need to demolish your existing processes and roles to adapt to new ones.
-Kanban respects your current process and lets the project team decide where changes are needed.
+- Respect current processes and responsibilities: unlike other project management methods, such as Scrum, Kanban respects your current process and lets the project team decide where changes are needed.

 - Inspire company-wide leadership: every team member is responsible for a task on a Kanban board.
-This teaches individual responsibility.
-The method’s “incremental changes” philosophy can be adapted to team members as well and inspire them to make small changes to evolve into future leaders.
+The method’s “incremental changes” philosophy can inspire team members to make small changes to evolve into future leaders.

 What is Kanban used for?

-To help you understand the method better, here are 4 use cases for a Kanban board:
+To help you understand its application better, here are four use cases for a Kanban board: